RobotBuddha/SpotTheBot/README.md

-# SpotTheBot - Changing News for Good
+# SpotTheBot - There is nowhere to hide!